Skip to main content

 Construct appropriate representations to model and compare the processes of transcription and translation, including but not limited to: the structure of DNA and the contributions of Watson, Crick, Franklin and Wilkins

 A focused answer to the HSC Biology Module 5 dot point on DNA structure.
-The double helix, the sugar-phosphate backbone, the four bases and the A-T/G-C base pairing rules, the historical contributions of Watson, Crick, Franklin (Photograph 51) and Wilkins, and worked HSC past exam questions.
+The double helix, the sugar-phosphate backbone, the four bases and the A-T/G-C base pairing rules, the historical contributions of Watson, Crick, Franklin (Photograph 51) and Wilkins, the forms DNA takes in eukaryotes vs prokaryotes, and worked HSC past exam questions.

 Reviewed by: AI editorial process; not yet individually human-reviewed